jpospychala/perf-lane/README.md

 Performance testing harness for Node.js

-Main features:

-- performance test as code, resembling unit tests
+This library exists to:

+- ease benchmarking with confidence, help write repeatable tests with stable results
-- compare performance for different input sizes
+- simplify comparing performance of alternate solutions and for different data sizes
+- simplify testing different setups

 # Examples